 Ben Witherington writes, “Seven was the number of completion or perfection [and so w]e are meant to understand that [Mary] was particularly captivated by the dark presence in her life and required deliverance by an external power.
 Demonic possession controls the personality and leads to voices speaking through the person, fits, and acts of unusual power.
 Jesus delivered Miriam [or Mary] from this condition, which apparently prompted her to drop everything and follow him around Galilee.”
 (Source)

 Rabboni (or rabbouni) is rabbon with a suffix which mean “my”.
-Rabbon is the highest title of honor for a teacher in the Jewish schools.
+Rabbon is the highest title of honour for a teacher in the Jewish schools.
 Wesley Perschbacher, The New Analytical Greek Lexicon (Peabody, MA: Hendrickson, 1990) 361.

 There is nothing in the Bible which indicates that Jesus and Mary were married, or had children together.
 Considering Jesus’ ministry, including his redemptive death and return to the Father forty days later, I think it is unlikely that he would have chosen to marry and have a family.